KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 AtomicDEX also enables a feature known as Liquidity Multiplication, a protocol that allows the same funds to be used in multiple requests on AtomicDEX "orderbooks."
 The first request to fill completes the trade, and all outstanding requests are immediately cancelled.
 This feature is available to the user when providing liquidity to the exchange (called a "Bob-side" trade).

 Liquidity Multiplication therefore allows an initial amount of funding to create an exponentially higher amount of liquidity on the exchange.
 This also provides a special advantage for traders that like to wait for below-market dumps.
 While this feature is something that any other exchange could implement, few do.
-On AtomicDEX, all orderbook entries are 100% backed by real funds, as opposed to a centralized exchange’s vouchers, which are not as reliable and therefore would present yet another danger for their end-users.
+On AtomicDEX, all orderbook entries are 100% backed by real funds, as opposed to a centralized exchange’s vouchers, which may be one reason why AtomicDEX can more readily offer this feature.

 ## AtomicDEX Technology